 5 Less-Known iPad Apps For The Flipped Classroom Nothing can replace the physical presence of a teacher.
 But with so much technology available these days, some teachers and professors are choosing a different way to structure their classes by flipping them.
 A flipped classroom occurs when a teacher flips the traditional class method (lectures taught in class, homework done at home) to allow students to watch lectures at home and do homework and activities in class.
 This enables the teacher to assist in the application of the lessons instead of teaching the lesson in person.
 But this doesn’t mean the teacher abandons the student and says “you’re on your own from here.”
 Many teachers and professors are using a number of different apps to teach students the lesson material or enable them to learn it on their own.

+Do you want to download Facebook videos quickly and free of charge?
+Choose your preferred method: Method 1: Install SaveFrom.net Helper by clicking here: Install Now a green arrow will appear next to videos.
 10 Free Resources for Flipping Your Classroom Thanks to the folks over at Khan Academy, alternative modes of delivering classroom instruction are all the rage.
 We’ve got face to face models, labs, rotations, online-only, self-blend, and of course, flipped.
 While there are numerous ways to implement a flipped classroom, the basic components include some form of prerecorded lectures that are then followed by in-class work.
 Flipped classrooms are heralded for many reasons.
 For one thing, students can learn at their own pace when they’re watching lectures at home.
 Fun Failure: How to Make Learning Irresistible Culture Bao Tri Photography By Anne Collier Failure is a positive act of creativity,” Katie Salen said.